youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 9: Testing in Jetpack Compose.md

 ## Testing in isolation

-In a Compose test, we can start the app's main activity similarly to how you would do it in the Android View world using Espresso, for example.
+In a Compose test, we can start the app's com.example.sky.main activity similarly to how you would do it in the Android View world using Espresso, for example.
 You can do this with `createAndroidComposeRule`.

 ```
 // Don't copy this over